U.S. oil rises, Brent pares losses on Iran news

 NEW YORK U.S. oil futures rose on Wednesday and benchmark Brent pared losses as OPEC member Iran stressed that it opposed a timeline for a freeze on nuclear activities, news that helped crude rebound from an early slide tied to swelling U.S. stockpiles.

-Comments from Saudi Arabia's oil minister that prices ought to stabilize from the selloff of recent months also helped put a floor under prices, dealers said.
+Comments from Saudi Arabia's oil minister that prices ought to stabilise from the selloff of recent months also helped put a floor under prices, dealers said.

 Some drew encouragement from the Federal Reserve's Beige Book report anticipating cuts in capital expenditure for oil and gas producers in certain U.S. districts.
 Lower oil exploration budgets could mean less supply in the future.